 Additional visitation details include:

-- Patients in COVID or isolation room patients: One pre-designated companion, one hour per day
+- Patients in COVID or isolation rooms: One visitor per day

 - Cath lab and surgical procedure patients: One companion for the duration of the visit

-- Labor & Delivery mothers and babies: One companion at a time
+- Labor & Delivery, NICU and Pediatrics: Two companions at a time

-- Emergency Department patients: One companion at a time
+- Emergency Department patients: Two companions at a time

-In outpatient and ambulatory care settings, patients may have one companion per visit.
+In ambulatory and outpatient care settings, patients may have one companion per visit.

 Of course, we want to accommodate patients with special circumstances, so we consider exceptions.

 As a reminder, masks are still required when entering any of YRMC's healthcare facilities.
-Therefore, we ask the public to please partner with us in keeping our patients and staff safe and ask that you bring your own mask when visiting the main hospital, the Cancer Center, YRMC's business facilities and any of our outpatient clinics.
+Therefore, we ask the public to please partner with us in keeping our patients and staff safe and ask that you bring your own mask when visiting the main hospital, the Cancer Center and any of our outpatient clinics.